How to add digital signatures to PDFs using TypeScript

 module.exports = config;

 The entry point of your application will be the ../src/index.ts file, and the output will be bundled inside the dist folder.
-Note that you’re copying the PDF file, PSPDFKit files, and CSS files to the output path.
+Note that you’re copying(opens in a new tab) the PDF file, Nutrient files, CSS files, and certificate files to the output path.

 You created the module property containing the rules array to handle the TypeScript files.
 So, when webpack finds a file with the .ts or .tsx extension, it’ll use the ts-loader to compile it.
 Only then will the file be added to the dist build.